GaloisInc/BESSPIN-GFE/README.md

 ### Install RISCV Tools ###

 This GFE has been tested with a particular fork of riscv-tools that includes an upstream change to riscv-openocd that allows for JTAG debugging over the  same Xilinx JTAG connection used to program the VCU118.
 Please use the version of riscv-tools submoduled in this repo under `$GFE_REPO/riscv-tools.`

-To install, first set the RISCV path with `export RISCV=$GFE_REPO/riscv-tools` and initialize the riscv-tools submodule with `git submodule update --init --recursive riscv-tools`.
+To install, first set the RISCV path with `export RISCV=$GFE_REPO/riscv-tools` and initialize the riscv-tools and other submodules with `cd $GFE_REPO && ./init_submodules.sh`.
 This will place the riscv binaries in the proper location for the testing scripts.
-Next, install RISCV tools using the directions in `$GFE_REPO/riscv-tools/README.md`
+Next, install the 32-bit RISCV toolchain using the directions in `$GFE_REPO/riscv-tools/README.md`

 ### Install Vivado ###

 Download and install Vivado 2017.4.
 A license key for the tool is included on a piece of paper in the box containing the VCU118.
 See Vivado [UG973](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug973-vivado-release-notes-install-license.pdf) for download and installation instructions.
-We only need the Vivado tool, not the SDK, so download the `Vivado Design Suite - HLx Editions: Update 1 - 2017.4 ` from the [Vivado Download Page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html).
+We only need the Vivado tool, not the SDK, so download the `Vivado Design Suite - HLx 2017.4 ` from the [Vivado Download Page](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2017-4.html).
 One must make an account with Vivado in order to register the tool and install the license.

 If using separate development and testing machines, only the development machine needs a license.
 We recommend installing Vivado Lab on the testing machine, because it does not require a license and can be used to program the FPGA.